Columbus Georgia

 PUBLIC MEETING NOTICE

-City Officials invites the public to a community meeting to discuss the Liberty District Master Plan project.
+City Officials invites the public to a community meeting to discuss the Columbus Convention and Trade

-The purpose of this meeting is to discuss the possibilities of adopting the plan.
+Center Master Plan and Parking Study.
+The purpose of this meeting is to discuss the plan, ask questions and

 Meeting Details: